Tidally induced spiral arm wraps encoded in phase space: Discussion

 For the bar case, the $V_R$ wave in the $L_Z$-$\phi$ plot (similar to \fs\ref{f_LZ} and \ref{f_fL18}) can be seen in Fig. A1 of \citet{Trick2021} and Fig. 12 of \citet{Chiba2021b}.
 There we see that the bar mostly creates a quadrupolar structure in $V_R$ that changes sign at the main resonances \citep[see also][]{Muhlbauer2003}. \citet{Trick2021} show that for long integration times, this structure has phase angle $\phi$ constant with $L_Z$, thus different from the external perturbation case.
-Only for short integration times does one see certain slopes, but only for some of the resonances (or radii), thus different from the global pattern in our models.
+Only for short integration times does one see certain slopes, but this could also depend on the resonance, thus different from the global pattern in our models.
 These aspects should be key to consider in the comparison with the Milky-Way data (see below).
 However, \citet{Chiba2021b} show that this quadrupolar pattern turns into multiple bands and slopes when the bar slows down, which is a natural process in galactic dynamics.
 In this case, the simulations resemble more the data although additional effects might still be at play.

 Finally, we note that simple barred models predict density gaps and bumps around some resonances such as the OLR (for example Fig. 9 in \citealt{Trick2021}, or Figs. 6 and 7 in \citealt{Melnik2021}).
-While it is well described that the different bar resonances can create structures in density \citep{Buta1996}, this has been hardly considered for the Milky Way.
+While it is well described that the different bar resonances can create structures in density \citep{Buta1996}, this has been hardly considered for the MW.
 These structures have mostly ring shape but we note that, locally, they might be confused with spiral arms.
-It should explored further whether their kinematics makes them distinguishable from spiral arms.
+It should be explored further whether their kinematics makes them distinguishable from spiral arms.